nathanjhood/CMakeProject1/README.md

 Once complete, vcpkg should now be cloned into your chosen directory, with an environment variable pointing to that directory.
 The "bootstrap" and "integrate" commands in steps 2 and 3 have set up the host machine for vcpkg dependency management.
 A couple of special files in our build take care of all the rest (keep reading for more).

 You now have everything you need to begin your CMake project.
+You may go ahead and open the cloned repo's root folder (containing the upper-most "CMakeLists.txt" file) in your IDE of choice (i.e., Visual Studio 2022 or VSCode!), where the project will begin configuring several Cache files (and downloading/resolving package dependencies via vcpkg), generating the binary build files in the process.

 *Tip: To see a full list of available packages in vcpkg with a short description and version number, run the following command from the PowerShell (where "\path\to\" should be your local directory):